-- You earn “up to” 1.25 percent cash back on all purchases, without any cap on the amount that can be earned (the AmEx version also earns double cash back at gas stations and grocery stores).
+- You earn “up to” 1.25 percent cash back on all purchases, without any cap on the amount that can be earned the version from American Express (a CreditCardForum advertising partner) also earns double cash back at gas stations and grocery stores.

-The other drawback is that they don’t offer any higher reward categories.
+A possible drawback for these cards is that (with the exception of the American Express version), they don’t offer any higher reward categories.
 Depending on your spending patterns, you may want to compare these 5 percent cash rebate credit card offers.

 Verdict?
 The USAA cash back credit card program is not very attractive with this tiered rewards structure.
-These days you should expect at least 1 percent on all your spending, if not more.
+These days you should expect at least 1 percent on all your spending from the start, if not more.
 Therefore, the application only makes sense if it is the other benefits you are after instead.

 Part 2: Cards With Reward Points

 - You earn 1 point per dollar spent.
-The cards have no bonus categories, with the exception of the AmEx which gives double points on gas and groceries.
+The American Express versions give double points on gas and groceries.

 - No cap to the number of points that can be earned